oneapi-src/oneMKL/rfcs/20240903-onemkl-interface-rename/README.md

   * Given the nature of the project that allows for multiple backends I don't see any value in encouraging multiple implementations as of today.
   * Using multiple names may create more confusion.
+  * We discussed that the existing oneMKL Interface implementation should be the main implementation and therefore the specification can share the same name.